mosip/documentation/docs/sandbox-details/componets.md

 * Runs on the end user browser and invokes the REST API endpoints of the [esignet service](componets.md#idp-service) component.
 * It acts as a first level proxy and forwards the request details received through standard [OpenID connect](https://openid.net/connect/) endpoints to the esignet service.
 * On completion of all user interactions, it redirects to the relying party's web application with relevant details.
-* e-Signet UI also interacts with the [SBI (Secure Biometric Interface)](https://app.gitbook.com/s/-M1R77ZUwR6XwtPjJIVm/biometrics/mosip-device-service-specification) service running in the local machine to collect encrypted and signed biometric data.
+* esignet UI also interacts with the [SBI (Secure Biometric Interface)](https://app.gitbook.com/s/-M1R77ZUwR6XwtPjJIVm/biometrics/mosip-device-service-specification) service running in the local machine to collect encrypted and signed biometric data.
 * It is built using the `React` framework.

 ### **esignet Service**